Nonmetric Multidimensional Scaling with Stable Solution from Random Starts, Axis Scaling and Species Scores

 Scale axes to half-change units.
 This defaults

-this is interpreted in a simple test (that can fail), and the information may not available when input data are distances.
-IfFALSE
+TRUEwhen dissimilarities are known to have a theoretical maximum value (ceiling).
+Functionvegdistwill have that information in attributemaxdist, and for otherdistfunthis is interpreted in a simple test (that can fail), and the information may not available when input data are distances.
+IfFALSE, the ordination dissimilarities are scaled to the same range as the input dissimilarities.- threshold

 Largest dissimilarity used in half-change scaling.
 If dissimilarities have a known (or inferred) ceiling,

-is relative to that ceiling (seehalfchange
+thresholdis relative to that ceiling (seehalfchange).- nthreshold

 Minimum number of points in half-change scaling.